-Associated with the Galerie de l'Institut, formerly the Bouquinerie de l'Institut, the Galerie Arenthon specializes in prints, posters and illustrated books, and offers original works by the great modern artists at accessible prices.
-The Arenthon Gallery relies on the expertise of Marc Lebouc, expert at the Court of Appeal and the Tribunal de Grande Instance of Paris, andYves Lebouc, expert at the Compagnie Nationale des Experts, to propose original works of quality and excellent provenance.
+Associated with Galerie de l'Institut, formerly Bouquinerie de l'Institut, Galerie Arenthon specializes in prints, art posters and illustrated books, offering original works by major modern artists at affordable prices.
+Galerie Arenthon relies on the expertise of Marc Lebouc, expert before the Paris Court of Appeal and Tribunal de Grande Instance, andYves Lebouc, expert with the Compagnie Nationale des Experts, to offer quality original works of excellent provenance.

 A true institution for the arts and letters

 The 3, Quai Malaquais has always been marked by the presence of arts and letters.
 Indeed, from the end of the 18th century, the premises have housed several bookstores.
 And it is here that, in 1932, Jean Renoir set up the bookshop for his film Boudu sauvé des eaux, with Michel Simon in the lead role.
 In 1969, Editions A.C Mazo, where Yves Lebouc worked, bought the Bouquinerie de l'Institut and moved into its premises at 3, quai Malaquais.

 A close link with the Gallery of the Institute